haaanju/personal/README.md

 # Hello there!
 I'm Hanju Kim 👋

 I love design that focuses on systemic thinking and team collaboration.
-Currently working as Design Engineer at RTL+, where I specialize in building scalable design systems that drive product development efficiency.
+Currently working as Design systems at RTL+, where I specialize in building scalable design systems that drive product development efficiency.

 ## 👨‍💻 What I do
 - Design system strategy & architecture